51.6 F

 Businesses that sell alcohol under these licenses must have food sales account for at least 45 per cent of their annual gross sales.
 This leaves 55 per cent of their sales to come from liquor sales.

-According to the new legislation proposed Republican Sen. Ryan McDougle these licensees could either sell more spirits in relation to food or they would not be bound to a food to liquor ratio at all.
+According to the new proposed Sen. Ryan McDougle these licensees could either sell more spirits in relation to food or they would not be bound to a food to liquor ratio at all.

 If a licensee has a monthly food sale of at least $4,000, but less than $20,000.
 The ratio must be 35 percent.
 According to the bill, licensees would not have to adhere to the ratio if their monthly food sales are at least $20,000.